9snehal/Logs_Analysis/Logs_Analysis/README.md

 3.Download and install Vagrant (if you do not already have it installed).
 This is the software that configures the VM and allows the host (your machine) to talk to the VM:
 -->https://www.vagrantup.com/
-or for ubuntu type this commnad: sudo apt-get install vagrant ->you should be able to run $ vagrant --version after installation to see the version that was installed.
+or for ubuntu type this commnad: 'sudo apt-get install vagrant' ->you should be able to run $ 'vagrant --version' after installation to see the version that was installed.

 4.Download and unzip this file:https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip  This will give you a directory called FSND-Virtual-Machine.
 It may be located inside your Downloads folder.